Skip to Content

 2. Skip Staying in the Major Cities

 Switzerland has some of the most beautiful landscapes in the world, so visit and stay in a town with views.
+It will be less expensive, and you're more likely to get the picture-perfect postcard version of Switzerland you seek.

-You also don't need to go very far outside the cities to get spectacular views.
+You also don't need to go far outside the cities to get spectacular views.
 Train travel is a popular way to get around in Switzerland, so it's easy to get places even when staying outside the main cities.

 Sleep on Straw Switzerland